LEED AP, HERS, CEM

 Keith has been with Whiting-Turner since 1983 when he graduated from the University of Virginia with a degree in Civil Engineering.
 Keith resides in Atlanta where he oversees the company’s operations of the company’s fifteen offices in the southeast.
 Whiting-Turner is a 111-year old employee-owned firm and is one of the five largest commercial builders in the United States.
 Keith has been very active in several trade associations over his 37-year career including AIA, CMAA, SCUP, AURP, and APPA.
 He currently serves on the Board of Directors at COAA (Construction Owners Association of America).

-As Graphic Design + Digital Communications Coordinator, Davis not only develops the look and feel of Southface media and programs, but also creates social posts, email blasts and more to help widen our reach and communicate to our audience.
-He loves to cook, cuddle with his two chihuahuas and play his Nintendo Switch.
+As Design, Marketing & Communications Coordinator, Davis not only develops the look and feel of Southface media and programs, but also creates social posts, email blasts, and more to help widen our reach and communicate to our audience.
+He loves to cook, play with his two chihuahuas, and frequently visit his local public library.